-- 1. Undo the screws of the covers.

-- 2. Carefully remove the black covers from the water heater.
-The electrical section is now visible.

-- Loosen the 2 screws

-• of the electrical section, and remove the protective cap

-• from the electrical section.

-The connection block
+- 1. Unscrew the screws of the covers. - 2.
+Carefully remove the black covers from the water heater.
+The electrical section is now visible. - Undo the 2 screws 1 from the electrical section and remove the protective cap 2 from the electrical section.
+The connection block 3 is now visible.

-• will now be visible.